- Becoming a caregiver can be stressful and emotional, but there are resources that can make things a little easier.

 As a new caregiver, you may have many questions on early intervention.
-To help address some of these questions, an information session for new caregivers is also available.
+To help address some of these questions, a Start Right Workshop for new caregivers is also available.
 Through this session, you will learn more about early intervention and also techniques to better engage your child, from an experienced caregiver.
 For more information and to sign up, click here.

 Another milestone for many caregivers is their children's education – enrolling their children in a Special Education (SPED) school, mainstream school or even getting an exemption.
 Having a sense of what lies ahead helps you to think about your options, prepare yourself and make plans for your loved one.
 For more information on needs at each life stage, please go to Life Stages & Transitions.

 Life stage needs and key services in the disability sector

 The impact of a loved one acquiring a disability from a serious illness or accident goes far beyond the disability itself.
 There are the immediate pressures of looking after someone who used to be fit and independent, and coping with their physical and emotional needs.
 Then there could be problems with family finances, and the challenge of juggling work and family commitments with caregiving duties.
 All these could leave even the most loving, committed caregiver feeling stretched, overwhelmed and exhausted.

 Connecting with more experienced caregivers can help – after all, they are people who are coping and surviving, and have personal expertise to share.
 Some caregiver support groups are more informal; others also offer structured programmes to help caregivers.

 If your loved one is receiving support from a social service agency for persons with disabilities, you could also check if it provides caregiver support activities or programmes.